-Genetic testing at CENTOGENE
+Genetic Testing at CENTOGENE

 CENTOGENE offers genetic testing of more than 2,800 genes, specifically designed to confirm or exclude a diagnosis of almost any known genetic disorder.
 An accurate and rapid genetic diagnosis can prevent a long diagnostic odyssey of several years involving many unnecessary tests.

+Over the last few years, we have developed hundreds of new genetic tests and have analyzed thousands of patient samples from all over the world.
+This medical expertise enables us to provide reliable result interpretations for you and your family.
 We offer you the most advanced in genetic testing technologies.
 Our renowned medical experts and scientific advisory board ensure that your genetic test results are comprehensively analyzed and translated into a clinically useful report.

 Do I need genetic testing?